-National Re-Gifting Day is a uniquely American holiday that allows people to give away gifts that they don’t need, don’t like, or don’t fit.
-This is a great way to get rid of unwanted items and make someone else happy!
+National Re-Gifting Day is a uniquely American holiday that encourages people to give away gifts they don’t need, don’t like, or simply can’t use.
+It’s a fun, practical way to clear out clutter and bring joy to someone else—after all, why let a perfectly good gift go to waste?

 History

-The term “regifting” was popularized by the TV show “Seinfeld.”
-However, the concept of donating unwanted items has been used long before this.
-Some people believe it’s wrong to give away gifts, but we think it’s a win-win situation.
+The term “regifting” was made popular by the TV show Seinfeld, but the idea of passing on unwanted items has existed much longer.
+Some people believe it’s wrong to give away gifts, but for many, it’s a win-win: you get more space, and someone else gets a present they’ll appreciate.

-National Re-Gifting Day began to be on a larger scale in 2008, with everyone from office workers to stay-at-home moms taking part.
+National Re-Gifting Day started being celebrated on a larger scale in 2008, quickly gaining popularity with everyone from office workers to families at home.

-- In Persia, chess sets are given to newlyweds as part of the wedding tradition.
+- In Persia, chess sets are traditionally given to newlyweds as wedding gifts.

-- In Australia, people can make a list of desired gifts and share it with friends, who can then decide amongst themselves who will give what.
+- In Australia, people often make a wish list of desired gifts and share it with friends, who then coordinate who gives what.

-- The Statue of Liberty was donated to the United States by France.
+- The Statue of Liberty was a gift from France to the United States.

-- The most famous example of regifting is the Trojan Horse.
+- The most famous regift in history might be the Trojan Horse.

-- Eskimos are known to create ice sculptures as gifts.
+- Inuit communities are known to craft ice sculptures as gifts.

-- According to statistics, pets receive more presents than people.
+- According to statistics, pets often receive more presents than people!

-To participate in National Re-Gifting Day, first go through your possessions and select items you no longer need.
-This is your chance to pass along a gift that will make someone else happy.
-Once you have picked out the items, post about the holiday on social media and talk about it with your followers.
+To celebrate National Re-Gifting Day, go through your things and find items you no longer need but that might make someone else happy.
+Pass them along as thoughtful gifts.
+You can also post about the holiday on social media and encourage your followers to join in.

 National Re-Gifting Day is observed on the third Thursday of December each year.